logoraz/aoforce/README.md

 Note: This project is akin to a dotfiles repo, however, centered around Common Lisp - NOT intented to be useful to anyone besides myself, though one may find it useful as a learning aid...
-The incentive and inspiration was always for learning purposes.
+The incentive and inspiration was always for learning purposes and managing my Common Lisp/Linux environment.

 The plan is that ideas/tools started here may later manifest themselves into projects of their own.
 So this project is really just my Common Lisp playground...
+Any ideas, besides the core inspiration of this repo, are staged in the `libraries` directory..

-## Setup, Building & Testing
+## Build, Testing, & Configuration

 Currently, the setup of this project itself acts as a template on how to scaffold a modern Common Lisp system (declarative style) along with a testing framework.